getwd()13 Reading and writing data

 )For base R:

-df <- read.csv(here::here("data", "european_data.csv"), fileEncoding = "latin1")The BOM (byte order mark) is another common problem.
-Excel sometimes adds three invisible bytes at the start of UTF-8 files. read_csv() handles this automatically. read.csv() sometimes doesn’t, producing a garbled first column name (you’ll see something like X.U.FEFF.id instead of id).
+df <- read.csv(here::here("data", "european_data.csv"), fileEncoding = "latin1")The BOM (byte order mark) is another common irritant.
+Excel sometimes prepends three invisible bytes to UTF-8 files as a signature, and read_csv() strips them automatically; read.csv() sometimes doesn’t, producing a garbled first column name (you’ll see something like X.U.FEFF.id where id should be).

 Save everything as UTF-8.
-If you receive a file that isn’t UTF-8, convert it once and move on.
-Life is too short to debug encoding issues more than once per file.
+If you receive a file in a different encoding, convert it once, save the result, and never look back.
+Life is too short to debug the same encoding issue twice.

 You can check and convert encodings with base R: